linq2js/react-async-comp/README.md

 - Do not use any React hooks inside the React Async Component.
 - All component properties must be serializable.
 Accepted types include: Boolean, String, null, undefined, number, RegExp, Date, PlainObject, and Array.
+- RAC must be used in conjunction with the `Suspense` and `ErrorBoundary` components.

 ## Advanced Usages